Fall Watch Rotation

 The Speedmaster Dark Side of the Moon gets a refresh.
 Ceramic everything, updated movement, refined details.

-The Changes # The new DSOTM keeps the 44.25mm black ceramic case that defined the original.
+The new DSOTM keeps the 44.25mm black ceramic case that defined the original.
 But the internal movement has been upgraded to the Co-Axial Master Chronometer caliber 3861 - same as the current Moonwatch Professional.

 People ask about my watch photos.
 What camera do I use?
 What lighting setup?